Prominence: A discriminator of gravitational wave signals: Results

-where $\Omega_{\mathrm{GW}}(f)$ is the SGWB spectrum (both signal and background) and $\Omega_{\mathrm{Sens}}(f)$ is the expected experimental sensitivity.
+where $\Omega_{\mathrm{GW}}(f)$ is the SGWB spectrum (comprised of signal and background) and $\Omega_{\mathrm{Sens}}(f)$ is the expected experimental sensitivity.
 The integration limits, $f_\mathrm{min}$ and $f_\mathrm{max}$, are set to the limits of the experimental sensitivity curve.
 Since the background is treated dynamically, SNR varies depending on the specific choice of background parameters.
 To adopt a conservative approach, we report the smallest SNR obtained.
+All signals are chosen such that $\mathrm{SNR} > 10$.